 – The time it takes to eliminate the tattoo will vary depending on the color of your skin, colors on the tattoo, the tone and amount of ink used on it and the depth to which the ink was injected into your skin.

-– The procedure is somewhat uncomfortable but it doesn’t require anesthesia, it just might sting somewhat less that getting tattooed.
+– The procedure is somewhat uncomfortable but it doesn’t require anesthesia, it just might sting somewhat less than getting tattooed.

 – You should always have some ice packs and antibiotic ointment handy after each session to avoid infections and help with the swelling.

 Before starting the procedure, you’ll be given protective eyewear and the technician will test your skin’s reaction to the laser to be able to set up the machine with the proper settings for your treatment.